Shetland Amenity Trust

 The Shetland Amenity Trust is a charitable trust based in Shetland, Scotland.
 It was formed in 1983.

 Among the Trust's aims are to preserve and protect the architectural heritage of Shetland and it owns and operates many historical buildings.
 In partnership with other organisations, the Trust is responsible for the administration of Geopark Shetland which was formally designated in September 2009.

 Buildings

 Old Scatness

 Shetland Amenity Trust purchased the land upon which Old Scatness sits in 1995 to allow excavation to take place, and to allow public access to the site.

 Lighthouses

 Shetland Amenity Trust is responsible for a number of lighthouses around Shetland, including Sumburgh Head Lighthouse, Eshaness Lighthouse and Bressay Lighthouse.
+Bressay was put up for sale on the 11th August 2025.
 The trust also rents out the lighthouses as tourist accommodation.

 Events

 Da Voar Redd-up

 The Trust organises Da Voar Redd-up (Shetland dialect: The Spring Clean) in which volunteers clean beaches around Shetland's coast.
 Over 20% of the Shetland population participate in the event.
 As of 2018, Da Voar Redd-up has resulted in the removal of 1,900 tonnes of litter from the environment.